hanzoai/ROCm/docs/benchmark-docker/training-maxtext-mixtral-8x7b.rst

 This page describes how to benchmark the Mixtral 8x7B pre-training using the MaxText framework.
 It includes configurations for both FP8 and BF16 precision to measure throughput.
-The accompanying Docker image integrates a ROCm 7.0 with MaxText
+The provided Docker image integrates a ROCm 7.0 with MaxText
--- and is tailored for AMD Instinct MI355X and MI350X accelerators.
+-- and is supported on AMD Instinct MI355X and MI350X GPUs.
-This benchmark does not support other accelerators.

 Follow these steps to pull the required image, spin up the container with the appropriate options, download the model, and run the throughput test.